m-spyratos/bootstrap-4-grid/README.md

 [Angular CLI](https://github.com/angular/angular-cli) though, then `autoprefixer` is included by default and you don't need to worry.

-## Grid Settings
+## Grid Options

-The grid settings are located inside the `scss/grid.scss` file.
+The grid options are located inside the `scss/grid.scss` file.
 If you are going to be using the sass files in your project, changing those will suffice.
-If you are going to be using the CSS file, then you will need to change the settings and then compile the CSS files.
+If you are going to be using the CSS files, then you will need to change the options and then compile.
 For more details, see the customization instructions bellow.

+__NOTE:__ If you are using the sass files and you want to avoid your settings being overridden by an update, then copy and paste the options to your own sass file and include them before the `grid` file.

 ## Customization